From the time I awoke that morning, I knew my focus was off.

-The last 2 years had been by far the most difficult we had ever experienced.
-In the demands of my husband and son constantly driving 3 hours back and forth to care for Papa, difficult extended-family tensions, illness, the constant work, the undone work, the lack of quality-time, I began to pay more attention to what wasn’t happening right with my husband rather than what was happening right.
+The last 2 years had been by far the most difficult we’d ever experienced.
+In the demands of my husband and son constantly driving 3 hours back and forth to care for Papa, difficult extended-family tensions, illness, the constant work, the undone work, the lack of quality time, I began to pay more attention, to what wasn’t happening right with my husband rather than what was happening right.

 “If I’m ruthlessly honest, I may have said yes to God, yes to Christianity, but really, I have lived the no. Infected with that Eden mouthful, the retina of my soul develops macular holes of blackness.” ~Ann Voskamp

 More of my husband’s time was spent with others than with me.
 Out of necessity, if I could only see that!
 We had less time to process what was happening and just talk.
 Problems backed up.

-I heard the wrong tone behind words and resided in the hurt.
+I heard the wrong tone behind words and tucked away in the hurt.
 Triggers from my youth.